-In school I learned the difference between a right and a wrong answer.
-In my working life, I realized that instead of being right or wrong, it is often more important to be aware of ambiguity.
+In school, I learned the difference between a right and a wrong answer.
+In my working life, I realized that being aware of ambiguity is often more important.

 By chance, I ended up at Tellabs as a system tester from school.
 I had my first contact with the world of testing.
-At that time, I still approached it too much according to what I had learned at school.
+I still approached it too much, according to what I had learned at school.

-However, I lacked sufficient understanding of how a high-quality designed and built product emerges from an idea thrown in passing.
-I came to Taiste as a project manager for this reason 4 years ago.
-I have had time to lead several projects where mobile and web applications have been made.
-On that side, I have also planned and implemented testing for various entities.
+However, I did not understand how a high-quality designed and built product emerges from an idea thrown in passing.
+I came to Taiste years ago as a project manager for this reason.